 For instance, just 3 GB of data will cost you 7,80 EUR per month, every new month you can change how much data you want to order.
-Moreover, sim cards of Congstar are served by Telekom, the biggest telecommunications company in Germany, consequently, the quality of the connection is on a high level.
+Moreover, the sim cards of Congstar are served by Telekom, the biggest telecommunications company in Germany, consequently, the quality of the connection is on a high level.

 Special Offers for Students in Germany

 Some providers in Germany have special deals for students and young people.
 To be able to take an advantage of them one should be under 28 years old (usually).
 Some of these packages you can see below.